 The Florida Exotic Pest Plant Council (FLEPPC) maintains a list of exotic plants that have been documented to (1) have adverse effects on Florida's biodiversity and plant communities, (2) cause habitat loss due to infestations and (3) impact endangered species via habitat loss and alteration.
-To date, eight non-indigenous plant species have been detected within Alligator Flag Preserve (Table 8), accounting for 13% of the plant species recorded there.
-Of the eight exotic species, six are listed by FLEPPC (five Category I and one Category II).
+Fifteen invasive exotic plant species have been detected within Alligator Flag Preserve (Table 8), accounting for 9% of the plant species recorded there.
+All are listed by FLEPPC (eight Category I and seven Category II).
 FLEPPC defines Category I plants as those that alter native plant communities by displacing native species, change community structures or ecological functions, or hybridize with natives.
 Category II plants have increased in abundance or frequency but have not yet altered Florida plant communities to the extent shown by Category I species.
 These definitions do not rely on the economic severity or geographic range of the problem, but rather on the documented ecological damage caused by these plants (FLEPPC 2013).